KxSystems/docs-v1/docs/ref/glossary.md

 Signature
 : The list of up to 8 _argument_ names that (optionally) begins a _lambda_, e.g. in `{[a;b](a*a)+(b*b)+2*a*b}`, the argument list `[a;b]` is the signature

+Simple table
+: A table with no key/s defined; i.e. not a _keyed table_

 String
 : There is no string datatype in q.
 “String” in q means a char _vector_, e.g. "abc".